withastro/docs/src/pages/en/guides/migration-guide/from-gatsby.md

 - `/src/pages/about/index.astro|.md|.mdx`
 :::

 You can use project folders with file-based routing to create your desired URLs.
 Or, you can use Astro's [dynamic routing](/en/core-concepts/routing/#dynamic-routes) for more control over page slugs that do not need to correspond exactly to your folder structure.
-[MAYBE USE THIS AS AN EXAMPLE https://github.com/Charca/astro-blog-template/blob/main/src/pages/blog/%5Bslug%5D.astro]

-With dynamic routing, your posts may even exist outside of `src/pages/` but they should still be kept within your project source folder (e.g. `src/posts`) so that the dynamic page file (e.g. `src/pages/blog/[slug].astro` can import their data.)
+With dynamic routing, your Markdown posts may even exist outside of `src/pages/` but they should still be kept within your project source folder (e.g. `src/posts/`) so that the dynamic page file (e.g. `src/pages/blog/[slug].astro` can import their data.)

 ## Convert Syntax to Astro